THE GHOST SHIP OF THE DESERT

 The ships were completed in 1612 and they immediately set sail under the command of Captains Alvarez de Cordone, Pedro de Rosales, and Juan de Iturbe.
 Between them they had sixty experienced pearl divers, who were slaves brought over from the Portuguese colony of Sierra Leone.

-It was no accident that the ships immediately headed north.
-Nearly eighty years earlier Hernando Cortez had sailed from (present-day) Acapulco to the tip of Baja and once there had found that the Bahia de la Paz was full of oysters.
+The three ships sailed out of Acapulco and headed north.
+Nearly eighty years earlier Hernando Cortez had sailed from Navidad, (360 miles north of Acapulco), to the tip of Baja.
+Cortez was thrilled to find rich beds of oysters in La Paz..
 In Europe pearls were in great demand and at the time and even more valuable than gold.
-But the Spanish had been unable to establish a settlement at Bahia de la Paz due to hostile natives and a total lack of fresh water.
+But Cortez was unable to establish a settlement in La Paz due to a extremely hostile native population, and an insufficient supply of fresh water.

 So Captain Cordone’s floatilla bypassed La Paz but traded for pearls at other coastal villages on their way north.
 But at one village things went awry.
 When Captain Cordone promised to trade a basket of their (Spanish style) clothing for a basket of pearls, the native chief was surprised to find his basket filled with worm-eaten cloth.
 The chief had expected clothing like that worn by the officers.
 The angered chief shot Cordone in the chest with an arrow.
 While he wasn’t killed, the captain was forced to return to Acapulco for medical treatment.
 He ordered his two fellow captains to continue on their own further up the Sea of Cortez.